 - Based upon the net difference between the closing price for the common shares at the vesting date and the exercise price.
-All options granted during the year to directors vested quarterly from date of grant on September 25, 2012 and accordingly vesting during the fiscal year occurred on December 25, 2012 and March 25, 2012 with closing market prices on the vesting dates of \$0.14 and \$0.115 respectively. - (2) The Company does not have share-based awards or non-equity incentive plans.
+Options granted during the year to directors vested quarterly from the date of the grant on October 22, 2014, Accordingly, the vesting dates that occurred during fiscal 2015 were January 22 and April 22, 2015 with a vesting date market price per the underlying common share of \$0.285 and \$0.26 respectively. - (2) The Company does not have share-based awards or non-equity incentive plans for its directors.